Tamandaré-class frigate: Design

 The class was based on the MEKO family of warships, a concept of modern naval shipbuilding based on modularity of armament, electronics and other equipment, aiming at ease of maintenance and cost reduction.
 Designed as multi-mission vessels, the class is able to fulfill the anti-aircraft warfare role with Sea Ceptor surface-to-air missiles, anti-surface warfare with the Brazilian MANSUP missiles, and anti-submarine warfare.
 The class was developed with the two island philosophy.

 Tamandaré is equipped with the Hensoldt TRS-4D active electronically scanned array radar, able to track 1,000 targets at a range of up to 250 km.
 The combat management system (CMS) and the integrated platform management system (IPMS), designed by Atech, a subsidiary of Embraer, are a version derived from the Atlas ANCS and L3 Mapps, exclusively designed to meet the Brazilian requirements.

 Rheinmetall, a German defense company, is responsible for the supply of its new close-in weapon system, Sea Snake, armed with a 30 mm revolver cannon with ABM (air burst ammunition) capability.
 The MAGE Defensor suite responsible for the electronic warfare support measures (ESM), electronic countermeasure (ECM) and the electronic signals intelligence (ELINT) systems of the class, was developed by the Brazilian company Omnisys.
 The class is fitted for, but not equipped with land-attack cruise missiles.
+The ships are equipped with the Anschütz SYNAPSIS Integrated Navigation and Bridge System (INBS).

 Participation of Brazilian companies

 Like other major defense programs in the country, the government demanded the construction of the ships in Brazil, the participation of Brazilian companies in the industrial process and the transfer of technologies.
-Embraer, along its subsidiary Atech, are responsible for the integration of systems and sensors of the class, other companies like Akaer are involved in the industrial process, nationalizing components and parts of the structure to reduce costs and foreign dependence.
+Embraer, along its subsidiary Atech, are responsible for the integration of systems and sensors of the class, other companies like Akaer which is involved in the industrial process, building and nationalizing components and parts, and Usiminas supplying the steel, are responsible for the reduction of costs and foreign dependence.
 The ammunition for the Oto Melara 76 mm naval gun will be produced domestically, including the VULCANO variant.
 Around 40% of each ship's parts are produced in the country.